arthikk/Hello-world/README.md

 <html>
 <body>
-You enter a date in y m d format
+You enter a date in y m d format.
+It gives out a result.

 <p id="demo"></p>